 The Company's operating cash flow is primarily composed of bareboat charter hire and DPO received less interest paid.
-Total net cash flow from operating activities in 2018 was positive USD 47.7 million (USD 51.0 million in 2017).
+Total net cash flow from operating activities in 2019 was positive USD 35.9 million (USD 47.7 million in 2018).

-Net cash flow from investing activities was positive USD 0.3 million, representing U.S. tax payments made by PTAS on AMSC's behalf in 2018 (USD 15.1 million in 2017).
-There were no investments made in 2018 or 2017.
+Net cash flow from investing activities was positive USD 15.4 million in 2019, representing a liquidation distribution from PTAS of USD 16.3 million, offset by investments in ballast water treatment systems of USD 0.9 million.
+The corresponding figure for 2018 was positive USD 0.3 million in 2018, representing U.S. tax payments made by PTAS on behalf of AMSC.
+There were no investments made in 2018.

-Net cash flow from financing activities in 2018 was negative USD 48.5 million, which included USD 28.4 million in vessel debt installments, USD 19.4 million in dividends paid/return of capital and USD 0.7 million in loan fees paid.
-Net cash flow from financing activities in 2017 was negative USD 63.2 million, which included USD 28.3 million in vessel debt installments, USD 13.3 million paid on the Aker ASA subordinated loan, USD 22.1 million in dividends paid/return of capital and
+Net cash flow used in financing activities in 2019 was USD 57.2 million, which included USD 29.8 million in vessel debt installments, USD 19.4 million in dividends paid/return of capital, USD 6.7 million to repay Aker ASA subordinated loan and USD 1.3 million in loan fees paid.
+Net cash flow used in financing activities in 2018 was USD 48.5 million, which included USD 28.4 million in vessel debt installments, USD 19.4 million in dividends paid/return of capital and USD 0.7 million in loan fees paid.